 Let me count the ways.

-Whole-wheat pasta is higher in fiber and will keep you satisfied longer.
+Whole Wheat Pasta—whole wheat pasta is higher in fiber and will keep you satisfied longer.
 I used 2 ounces (dry) per person which is actually the recommended serving size.
 So many pasta dishes have double that!

-Grass fed meat is naturally leaner (I used 92% lean.)
+Grass-fed Beef—grass-fed meat is naturally leaner (I used 92% lean.)
 The fat that it does have is higher in beneficial Omega-3s and CLA.
 If you can, try to find a local grass-fed beef.

-This recipe is loaded with vegetables.
+Lots of Vegetables—this recipe is loaded with vegetables.
 The vegetables double the serving size.
 The trick is to use a food processor to make this an easy step.
 Using the steel blade attachment, drop the garlic through the feed tube while the motor is running.
 Then add in roughly chopped carrots and celery and chop them fine with the blade.
 Last add in some chunks of peeled and cored onions and pulse them to chop them up too.
 Because they are so finely chopped they really melt into the sauce.

 Do you chop vegetables in your food processor for fast weeknight meals?